 - up to 1 month before, if your course lasts more than 6 months

 - £348 to apply for a Student visa from outside the UK

 - £475 to extend or switch to a Student visa from inside the UK

 You must pay the visa fee for each person that joins you.

 You’ll also have to pay the healthcare surcharge as part of your application.

+How much you pay depends on how long your visa lasts.
 Check how much you’ll have to pay before you apply.